JakesMD/flutter_go_router_tabs/README.md

-A wrapper around the [go_router](https://pub.dev/packages/go_router) package that provides the current sub-route index of a ShellRoute and the direction user came from based on the previous index.
+A [go_router](https://pub.dev/packages/go_router) package add-on to improve tabbed navigation.
+It features a special ShellRoute that provides both the selected navigation item index and transition direction - regardless of the current route's nesting level or the user's navigation path.

 ## :sparkles: Features
 * Seamless intergration with existing GoRouter setups.
-* Always know the current sub-route index of a ShellRoute no matter how deeply nested the currently displayed route is or how the user got there.
+* Provides the selected navigation item index no matter how deeply nested the current route is or how the user got there.
-* Know which direction the user came from so you can build awesome transitions based on the index of the previous and current route.
+* Provides the direction the user came from so you can build awesome transitions based on the previous and current navigation item index.
-* Nest navigation bars without an issue.
+* Nested navigation bar setups work without an issue.
+* No need for global navigation bar controllers.
-* An extension on GoRouter's CustomTransitionPage to allow for better control over your transitions.
+* Comes with an extension on GoRouter's CustomTransitionPage to allow for better control over your transitions.
-* Built-in transition presets.
+* Comes with neat transition presets.

 ## :rocket: Getting started
 Note: there's no need to install the `go_router` package seperately.
 This package exports `go_router` to avoid version conflicts.